-TPMOCS was founded by Maria Running Fisher Jones with a mission to continue the emphasis her mother placed on recognizing and giving back to her own Indigenous roots.
+Another of the top Shopify stores, TPMOCS was founded by Maria Running Fisher Jones with a mission to continue the emphasis her mother placed on recognizing and giving back to her own Indigenous roots.
 TPMOCS’s baby footwear is a meaningful way to address poverty by providing employment and resources for Indigenous communities in need.
 With teams located in California, Washington, and Montana, TPMOCS currently works with The Blackfeet tribe.

 38. Made In Cookware